 While Hawksbill is the highest mountain in the park, it’s not the most popular.
 That distinction belongs to Old Rag Mountain in the eastern part of Shenandoah.
 While Old Rag is only 3,284 feet high, almost 800 feet shorter than Hawksbill, it’s generally considered to have the superior view of the two mountains.
 In fact, many people say Old Rag Mountain has the best viewpoint in the entire park, although there’s some pretty stiff competition.
 Like Hawksbill, the hike up to Old Rag can be fairly strenuous, so make sure you’re prepared for some exertion before you get there.
 It’s also a common destination for rock climbers from up and down the east coast, featuring splitter cracks, dihedrals, and crystal pinching slabs.
 There is a pretty wide variety of rock climbing paths on Old Rag Mountain, ranging from beginner-friendly ones to some difficult paths that should only be attempted by experts.

-If you’re thinking of seeing Shenandoah for yourself, we recommend taking our very own Shenandoah National Park Self-Guided Driving Tour, available through the Action Tour Guide app on iOS and Android phones.
+If you’re thinking of seeing Shenandoah for yourself, we recommend taking our very own Shenandoah National Park Self-Guided Driving Tour.

 Essential Travel Guide: